dsamersoff/jdk_tools/README.md

-This repo contains set of utilities to support JVM perfromance work
+This repo contains set of utilities to support JVM performance work
 ===================================================================